devappd/emscripten-build/README.md

 Configure and build a C/C++ project with Emscripten by using node.js.

+See example usage of this toolset in [emscripten-npm-examples](https://github.com/marcolovescode/emscripten-npm-examples).

 ***This package is experimental!
 API changes are expected (see [issue #11](https://github.com/marcolovescode/emscripten-build-npm/issues/11))!***

 ## Installation